 The first type of skimming event is the acquisition of payment data directly from the consumer's payment device (payment card).
-This is normally accomplished through a small, portable card reader.
-Normally this occurs during a payment transaction conducted by the consumer at a merchant location and usually involves internal merchant personnel who have both criminal intent and direct access to the consumer payment device (payment card) with little or no observation at the time of payment.
-The majority of skimming attacks deal with the capture of payment data from magnetic-stripe payment cards.
+This is normally accomplished through a small, portable card reader and usually involves internal merchant personnel who have both criminal intent and direct access to the consumer payment device.
+The majority of skimming attacks deal with the capture of payment data from magnetic-stripe payment cards outside of the payment terminal when the payment card is handled by the merchant personnel and when the consumer has little or no observation at the time of payment.
+Skimming chip cards has also become increasingly popular, and many chip cards also have magnetic-stripes.